 Larry Cecio has been a Montessori Elementary Teacher for the past nineteen years.
 He started the very first Elementary Program for a school in Central New Jersey where he taught for ten years.
 Larry later became the Director of Elementary Education for another Central Jersey Montessori School for four years prior to re-locating to Southern California.
 After college, Larry spent many years working with developmentally disabled adults.
 Among his triumphs were; writing several proposals on behalf of his clients that were accepted into legislation and coaching one of his clients to win two consecutive gold medals in the Special Olympics.
 Upon making his move into Montessori education, in addition to his Bachelor's Degree in Education, Larry is dually trained, attending both the Princeton Center for Teacher Education in Princeton, New Jersey and the New Gate School for Teacher Education in Sarasota, Florida.
 Larry is a certified Redirecting Children's Behavior Instructor and has an extensive background in coaching and personal growth.
 Larry's extensive background, affinity for children and his natural ability to connect with his students make him an incredible teacher and an asset to every environment he leads.

 Marcus was born in Minnesota but spent the majority of his childhood in Phoenix.
 After graduating from Arizona State in 2002 with a degree in English literature and creative writing, Marcus spent the better part of five years in Latin America, traveling, surfing, writing and teaching English.
 The next move was to Los Angeles to work with friends at a small production company and to happily struggle as a struggling writer.
-While avoiding rent by moonlighting as manager of an apartment building in Hollywood's Little Armenia his future in education came knocking at the door in the form of the dozen little hands of the children of the complex, who very quickly entered his life and kitchen and then living room to take part in forming an impromptu tutoring center and helping inspire Marcus towards his current path of education.
+While avoiding rent by moonlighting as manager of an apartment building in Hollywood's Little Armenia, his future in education came knocking at the door in the form of the dozen little hands of the children of the complex, who very quickly entered his life and kitchen and then living room to take part in forming an impromptu tutoring center and helping inspire Marcus towards his current path of education.